patricoferris/vicuna/README.md

 255
 ```

-To run the code, the following should work:
+A working example can be found in `/examples` - in order to run the code you will need to have `dune` installed:

 ```
-cd src
+cd examples
 dune exec -- ./main.exe
 ```